 Government & Defense

 Quantum computers harness the unique behavior of quantum physics to perform specialized computations billions of times faster than today’s fastest supercomputers.
-As these new computers continue to emerge, the technology for manipulate quantum bits (or qubits) is rapidly evolving.
+As these new computers emerge, the technology to manipulate quantum bits (or qubits) is rapidly evolving.
 Whereas early systems attempted to build quantum computers using only one type of qubit particle or atom (including photonic, superconducting loop, and trapped-ion qubits), recent efforts have focused on building hybrid systems that leverage the strengths of competing approaches.
 To support these developments, Qubitekk is developing quantum photon sources that can generate photonic qubits suitable for interacting with matter-based qubit devices (e.g. quantum memories, gates, repeaters, etc.).
 This includes ultra-narrowband entangled photon sources, state tunable photonic qubit sources, low-spectral entanglement sources, and on-demand single photon source technology.
-While many of these technologies are still in the product development stage, Qubitekk expects to offer commercial versions of many of these exciting new products in the coming 2-3 years.
+While many of these technologies are still in the product development stage, Qubitekk expects to offer commercial versions of many of these exciting new products in the near future.

 Space Based Communications

 Secure satellite communications, precision timing synchronization, and powerful new sensors are just some of the near-term applications of quantum technology in space.
 To support the growing demand for space qualified quantum technology, Qubitekk works closely with industry partners and the US government to develop quantum sources, detectors, electronics, and peripheral devices that can survive rocket transport and can operate reliably in harsh space environments.